centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-antivirus-kaspersky-snmp.md

   --help
 ```

-All plugin modes can be listed with the following command:
+All Plugin modes can be listed with the following command:

 ```bash
 /usr/lib/centreon/plugins//centreon_kaspersky_snmp.pl \